ZenglerLab/MIND-/1. Guild-Based Microbiome Classification and Predictions of Competition in a SynCom/README.md

 - metatranscriptomics (metaT)
 - metaRibo-Seq (metaRS)

-This directory includes statistical analysis of SynCom multiomics sequencing data, notably __Microbial Guilds Classification__ and __prediction of competition__ interactions between SynCm members.
+This directory includes statistical analysis of SynCom multiomics sequencing data, notably __Microbial Guilds Classification__ and __prediction of competition__ interactions between SynCom members.

 It also contains statistical analysis of multiomics and metagenomics sequencing data of __experimental dropout__ experiments used to validate guild-based competition predictions.